-In the Legacy Project contest, we asked younger people what lessons they have learned from elders in their lives.
+In the Legacy Project, we usually ask elders for advice.
+But this time, we asked younger people what lessons they have learned from elders in their lives.
 It turns out that people find life-changing wisdom from grandparents, people they care for, older friends at church, and many others.
 Here’s a sampling of responses that have recently come in – we think you will enjoy them!

 Since I’m 36 and in between the elder and the young I’ll share a life lesson and something I learned from the greatest elder in my life.
 My grandmother who passed away in 2008 left me a life legacy to love people unconditionally.
 She understood everyone has their faults and deserves to still be loved.
 My 90 year old grandfather taught me to drink milk everyday, how to plant a fig tree, enjoy some cookies and to do it all without complaining.

 My grandma says, “Don’t save and hoard money to the point of not enjoying yourself or indulging in something you really enjoy.
 When you die, money doesn’t go with you.
 Save enough to get you by in an emergency and use whatever is left to go out and enjoy the world.”

 I work in long-term care, and therefore am fortunate enough to be able to harvest hundreds of tidbits every week from the men and women I am so proud to serve.
 I have seen people required to downsize everything they own to fit into a wardrobe and a few nightstand drawers, yet deeply understand that those were only things and that the real riches in life are their relationships and their wisdom.